Cigna is here to support you.

 The White House Guidelines set criteria for when it is appropriate to reopen based on declining symptoms, number of cases, and hospital utilization.
 The Institute for Health Metrics and Evaluation (IHME) research center at University of Washington Medicine provides health data in real-time of key COVID-19 metrics.
 View COVID-19 IHME projections

 These guides provide recommendations for 3 broad categories: Workplace Movement and Activity, Building Trust and Safety, and Monitoring.
 You’ll find resources and information within these categories to reference as you build your plans for bringing employees back to the worksite.
+You can also listen to the Guidelines for Returning to Work podcast with Dr. Charlie Smith or read the transcript [PDF].

 1. Workplace Movement and Activity